What Does EPS Stand For in the Stock Market?

 Understanding Basic EPS and Diluted EPS

-If you pick up a newspaper, read a financial magazine, or watch the financial news, you are likely to hear the phrase EPS when discussing how profitable a company is.
-What is EPS?
-What does EPS stand for and why should you care?
-You'll discover in a moment that the answer is some of the most important things in the world to any investor worth his or her salt.
+If you hop onto a financial news website, read a financial magazine, or watch the financial news, you are likely to hear the phrase EPS when discussing the profitability of a given company.
+This may trigger your curiosity and make you wonder what EPS stands for, and whether you should care.

 The Definition of EPS

 Simply put, EPS is an acronym that stands for Earnings Per Share.
-In effect, there are two types of EPS figures that investors are likely to encounter when they study a company's income statement by picking up the annual report or Form 10-K: Basic EPS and Diluted EPS.
-Both tell the investor or potential investor different things.
+In effect, there are two types of EPS figures that investors are likely to encounter when studying a company's income statement in the annual report or Form 10-K: Basic EPS and Diluted EPS.
+They each tell the investor different things.

-- Basic EPS - A company's Basic EPS, or Basic Earnings Per Share, is the figure that results when a business takes the profit it earned over a certain period, perhaps a quarter or a year, and divides it by the average number of shares of stock the company had issued and outstanding.
-If the company earned $500 million and had 250 million shares of stock issued and outstanding, Basic EPS would be $2.00 because $500 million profit divided by 250 million shares = $2.00
+- Basic EPS - A company's Basic EPS, or Basic Earnings Per Share, is the company's profits divided by the number of shares outstanding.
+This is usually calculated on both an annual and quarterly basis.
+If the company earned $500 million and had 250 million shares of stock issued and outstanding, Basic EPS would be $2.00, because $500 million profit divided by 250 million shares = $2.00.